 Basically, there are four options when it comes to building a software solution from the ground up.
 Three of these options are variations of the "do it yourself" route and the fourth option addresses outsourcing.

-Hire full time, in-house development team. is means design, engineering, QA and Project management.
+Hire a full time, in-house development team.
+Typically, this means hiring talent for design, engineering, QA and project management.
 This option is difficult, time consuming, and requires highly experienced management resources to execute the project, not to mention the time that is required to assemble the right talent and form these individuals into an effective team.